TuxVinyards/qqX/README.md

 ## Safe & Powerful text based Quickemu Virtual Machine Manager

+qqX is safe but not infallible.
+Use the Github **clone** button for the latest bug fixes ...

+Please remember that by using this software YOU become part of the community.
+Please report unnoticed errors!

+There is currently a bug with first time creation of snapshots.
+Fix to be released shortly.
+Use standard quickemu method for now, for first snapshot.
+There was also an unnoticed bug with with the config wizard not adding 'G' to ram= line which caused new distros to fail to start in both quickemu & qqX.

+Your help at making this software better is appreciated.

 ### quickemu quickget X terminal project

 - Full process & version controlled wrapping of both Quickemu & Quickget